 Background

-As this matching was carried out for every transcript found in the MANE transcriptome database, a coverage value was calculated for each transcript, including the autologous transcript of every RBP.

-As compositional and length biases are of concern, the background to be tested against was manipulated in several ways.

-Instead of using the transcriptome sequences as they are, in one approach, they were randomly shuffled around to exclude compositional biases.
-In another approach, only transcripts of equal or higher length than the autologous mRNA were considered and, in turn, randomly shuffled around so as to avoid length and compositional biases.
-In a third approach, random sequences of equal length to the autologous mRNA of each RBP were created using the di-nucleotide frequency distribution of the MANE database.

-Exact matching
+Sequence motif search - Exact matching

-Every RBP in the dataset has at least one motif it shows high affinity for.
 In an exact matching procedure, an alignment of these “best” motifs to every point along a sequence is attempted and exact matches reported.
-Using the resulting matches, a coverage value for each RBP-transcript pair can be calculated.

 From a probabilistic perspective, motif length plays a big role in an exact matching procedure.
 Since only an exact match between the protein’s motif and the scanned RNA stretch will contribute to coverage, shorter motifs would be represented considerably more often in any random sequence than longer motifs would.
 To remedy this bias, motifs were fragmented to a specified size.
 Whenever a motif was longer than allowed, every possible subsequence of this motif was used to determine a combined coverage value.

+2.2.4.
+Sequence motif search – FIMO

+Summarize how you used FIMO in a single paragraph, only giving the minimum information that is needed to be able to reproduce your results No explanation about what fimo does.
+Just on what you use it and the chosen background and parameters.

+2.2.5.
+Evaluation of motif-occurrence enrichments

 In-silico translation

-A different framework for analyzing binding preferences of RBPs is given by a slightly altered research question: “Does an mRNA bind what it codes for?”.
-Considering this question, the motifs of each RBP were translated into all possible amino acid sequences they might code for.
-In terms of background, the MANE transcriptome includes the amino acid sequences of each RBP.
-Again, the motifs, now amino acid sequences, were matched with each protein sequence to determine coverage values.

 Position probability matrices